zachdaniels98/zsdanalytics/README.md

 * Postseason Statistics
 * Support for Additional Seasons (Currently only 2019 Regular Season data is supported)

 I plan to do plenty of code refactoring as I implement features, as much of the site is being developed alongside learning the languages and practices.
-I hope to deploy an initial version of the site soon.